 They aren't miracle workers, so don't expect them to be able to snag a spot for you at the hottest restaurant in town for tomorrow evening, but they will proactively put you on the waitlist or look to confirm a spot for you on some future date.
 Personally, I do find it incredibly useful to have a capable, service-oriented Platinum Concierge just a call away.

 As a premium travel credit card, you can be sure that the Platinum Card's insurance coverage is top-drawer as well.
 In fact, the card offers all of the basic travel coverage items (emergency medical insurance up to $5,000,000, travel accident insurance up to $500,000, flight delay, trip interruption, etc.) plus the following key covered items:

 - Trip cancellation insurance for non-refundable prepaid trip expenses, up to $3,000 for all insured persons combined, when you need to cancel a trip for a covered reason

 - Baggage delay insurance, up to $1,000 (aggregate total with Flight Delay insurance), for items purchased within four days when your baggage is delayed – this is different from lost and stolen baggage insurance, which doesn't cover delays

-The American Express Platinum Card requires at least $40,000 in annual personal income.
+American Express recently abolished their minimum income requirements, meaning that anyone can apply for this card.
 Note that applying without a referral link (i.e., straight through the Amex website) will only give a 50,000 MR signup bonus, rather than 60,000.
-If you do decide to apply through a referral, I would as always be grateful if you used my link below, as it helps immensely in keeping the blog running.
+If you do decide to apply through a referral, I would as always be grateful if you chose to support the website by using my link below.

-Of course, if you already hold a Membership Rewards card of any kind, it would be most lucrative to use your own referral link to apply.
+Of course, if you already hold another Membership Rewards card, it would be most lucrative to use your own referral link to apply!